EEN421/EEN421.github.io/_posts/2024-01-24-Sentinel-Integrated-RPi-Soil-Sensor.md

 <br/>

-- Navigate to your Log Analytics Workspace to query the logs coming into your sensor.
+- Navigate to your Log Analytics Workspace to query the logs coming into your workspace.
 ![](/assets/img/SoilSensor/Soil%20Readings.png)
 <br/><br/>

 # Query Auth and Syslog Tables

 If you've setup your FluentD config file correctly, you've got Auth and Syslogs coming into Sentinel as Custom Logs (_CL) as well as your Soil data.
+Logs ingested this way show up under 'Custom Logs' and have '_CL' appended to their name when they hit the workspace.
 You can Query the Auth Logs for failed sign-in attempts etc., illustrated below...

-Navigate to your Log Analytics Workspace and you should see your custom logs (logs ingested this way show up under 'Custom Logs' and have '_CL' appended to their name when they hit the workspace, illusgtrated below):
+Navigate to your Log Analytics Workspace and you should see your custom logs :

 ![](/assets/img/iot/CustomLogs.png)
 <br/><br/>